 6. Forgiveness can be a gift, so make sure to give it out to those who need it this time of year.

-7. Don’t get so busy that you forget what really matters.
-Learn to say “no” to things, so you have room to say “yes” to the people that matter the most.
+7. Learn to say “no”, so you have room to say “yes” to the people that matter the most.
+The best gift we can give is the gift of our presence.

-10. If there’s one thing I’ve taught you, it’s the importance of traditions and your culture.
-They don’t have to be over the top but please make sure you create lasting traditions that consist of your faith, family and culture.
+8. Traditions and your culture matter.
+So make sure you create lasting traditions that consist of your faith, family and culture.

-11. Remember that time when we made gingerbread cookies and you all decided to put your army men in them?
+9. Activities will get messy!
+It’s okay!
+Remember that time when we made gingerbread cookies and you all decided to put your army men in them?
 There was a mess of flour and dough all over the kitchen.
 That was fun!
 Those memories will forever be etched in my heart.
-Just because it didn’t go smoothly doesn’t mean that it wasn’t fun and impacting.

-13. Remember that no one has ever become poor from giving to others.
+11. “No one has ever become poor from giving to others.”
+Anne Frank

-14. Music fills the heart with joy so play lots of Christmas music, during this time of the year.
+12. Music fills the heart with joy!
+So play lots of Christmas music, during this time of the year.

-19. Realize that a lot of the Christmas pageants, movies and stories about the birth of Christ are retold from a Westerners perspective.
+15. Realize that a lot of the Christmas pageants, movies and stories about the birth of Christ are retold from a Westerners perspective.
+Jesus’ birth is a historical fact but often beautified when it was actually a dark and messy time that Jesus was born into.

 Feliz Navidad from our familia to yours!